jiarong/SSUsearch/README.md

 SSUsearch
 =========

 SSUsearch is pipeline for identify SSU rRNA gene and use them for diversity analysis.
 THe pipeline requires HMMER3.1, mothur, RDP mcclust, and python numpy, pandas, scipy, matplotlib, and screed package.
-The pipeline is implemented in Makefile.
-Two key features:
+The pipeline has two key features:

 1. unsupervised (OTU based) community analysis with shotgun data